 Shanghai, China: where the Chinese Communist Party began amidst Art Deco

 Shanghai is quite a showy city, with a gleaming skyline of high-rises and the sci-fi-eqsue Oriental Pearl TV Tower — there’s a good reason it’s included in most classic China trips.
 Tucked below the modern metal metropolis is a band of leafy boulevards and cream-walled mansions.
 This is the French Concession, once the premier residential district in the city during the early 20th century.

-While modern Shanghai residents seek glass-walled apartments, in the 1920s residents clamoured to move into spacious Art-Deco mansions surrounded by gardens and cafes.
-The district became a focus for political and intellectual developments, and was the birthplace of the Chinese Communist party.
+While modern Shanghai residents seek glass-walled apartments, in the 1920s residents clamored to move into spacious Art Deco mansions surrounded by gardens and cafés.
+The district became a focus for political and intellectual developments, and was the birthplace of the Chinese Communist Party.
 The shikumen (a townhouse of East-meet-West design) where the party met is now preserved as a museum.